isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 The first goal of this algorithm will be to compress the data by utilizing the fact that it can be commonly expected that bytes will appear multiple times sequentially.
-The main tactic will be to condense repeated sequential bytes into an encoding of two bytes where the first byte is the original value and the second byte is the number of times in a row that byte was repeated.
+The main tactic will be to condense repeated sequential bytes into an encoding of two bytes pairs where the first byte is the original value and the second byte is the number of times in a row that byte was repeated.

 The second goal will be that, even in the worse case scenario, this algorithm will *not* increase the length of the data and at worst will result in a